Overview

 • Objective: Minimizing subjectivity or need for interpretation

 The Steering Committee will review the metrics every year and consider additions or modifications.
-In doing so, the Steering Committee will prioritize materiality and work collaboratively with members to increase the sophistication and utility of the ESG reporting.
-The goal is to create a long-term mechanism that improves the quality, availability, and comparability of ESG data in private markets over time.
+In doing so, the Steering Committee will prioritize materiality and work collaboratively with members to increase the usefulness of the EDCI.
+The goal is to create a long-term mechanism that improves the quality, availability, and comparability of sustainability data in private markets over time.

 How will the metrics be tracked and reported?

 The metrics will be tracked and reported in a standardized format for underlying portfolio companies in covered funds.
-The data will be aggregated into an anonymized benchmark (at the portfolio company level) which is accessible by both participating GPs and LPs.
-However, only GPs will be able to directly compare their portfolio companies with the aggregated public and private benchmark by metric (data at the portfolio company level is not made available to LPs).
+The data will be aggregated into an anonymized benchmark (at the portfolio company level) which is accessible to EDCI members.

 Why don’t you track more metrics?

-The founding members of the ESG Data Convergence Initiative felt that converging around an accessible set of core metrics was critical for enabling the private equity industry to make progress on ESG.
-The EDCI Steering Committee considered a wide variety of potential metrics for inclusion and chose to align around a core set of 15 metrics that all fulfilled the key guiding principles.
+The founding members of the EDCI felt that converging around an accessible set of core metrics was critical for enabling the private equity industry to make progress on sustainability.
+The EDCI Steering Committee considered a wide variety of potential metrics for inclusion and chose to align around a core set of metrics that all fulfilled the key guiding principles.

-Are these the only ESG metrics that LPs will require from GPs going forward?
+Are these the only sustainability metrics that LPs (or Private Credit firms) will require from GPs going forward?

-No. We recognize that LPs will ask for more than these 15 metrics going forward.
-However, when participating LPs seek information overlapping with or covered by EDCI metrics, we expect that they will align data requests to match the EDCI standardized definitions.
-We also hope that this effort will be part of broader conversations around how to converge on quantitative and qualitative ESG reporting that is more meaningful for our industry.
+No. We recognize that LPs (or PCs) may ask for more than the EDCI metrics going forward.
+However, when participating LPs (or PCs) seek information overlapping with or covered by EDCI metrics, we expect that they will align data requests to match the EDCI standardized definitions.
+We also hope that this effort will be part of broader conversations around how to converge on quantitative and qualitative sustainability reporting that is more meaningful for our industry.

 Is the EDCI planning to include the metrics mandated by Sustainable Finance Disclosure Regulation (SFDR)?